 Arrangement: Group 1, Machinery Records, is arranged by record format, record type, subseries, machine class, machine model, and publication date (where known).

 Scope and Contents of the Materials

-This collection consists of sales and service literature and photographic media discussing the company’s products, and business records discussing its operations.
+This collection consists of sales literature discussing the company’s products.

 The John F. Byers Machine Shop was founded in Ravenna, Ohio, in 1874 as a machinery repair business.
 Mr. Byers also designed machinery, including the steam engine that supplied power to the shop.
 He held 13 patents for various machines and mechanical devices; in Feb.
 1879 he received a patent for improvement in oatmeal grinding machinery, and Mr. Byers sold this patent to the Quaker Oats Mill in Ravenna.
 This mill combined with four other mills (around 1901) to form the Quaker Oats Company.